Ranger Tag and Omni Tag-Based Masking in BigQuery¶

 Introduction¶

-Ranger tag-based masking with Privacera allows administrators to define and manage tags directly in Privacera, while the connector automatically synchronizes them with BigQuery.
+Ranger and Omni tag-based masking with Privacera allows administrators to define and manage tags directly in Privacera, while the connector automatically synchronizes them with BigQuery.
 This ensures that Privacera/Ranger remains the single source of truth for masking and access control policies, providing centralized governance and consistency.

 Key benefits: